Welcome to the website of Graham Fisher MBE (that's him over there holding a book wot he writ), proprietor of G. Fisher Enterprises.

 Wherever relevant or appropriate we acknowledge external sources, for example in our Blog or our Links.
 To the best of our knowledge these contain no privileged, sensitive or contentious information but if you feel there is anything inappropriate or inaccurate on our part in such entries then contact us.
 We accept no responsibility for the content of external links and any queries on those should be referred to the originator.

 We do not 'trawl', 'phish' or 'mine' for subscribers.
 Not surprisingly, communications may be sent to you in response to you having utilised our Contact facility.
 Such communications will be as a response and no database or electronic retrieval system is held or compiled by us as a consequence of such exchanges.
 In other words, if you contact us we will endeavour to reply; unless you do not want us to.
+For your security all communications through this site are protected by a valid Secure Sockets Layer ('SSL') certificate that can be viewed by clicking on the lock icon adjacent to our URL at the top of this page.

 If for any reason you do not wish to receive a reply then just indicate this clearly when using the Contact facility and we won't trouble you any further.
 Howsoever you contact us, under no circumstances will your details be passed by us to any third party even if such details are already in the public domain Telephone calls are not recorded.
 No information will be held outside the European Economic Area (EEA).